DeaXhavara/JournalPage.Demo/README.md

 # Journal Sticker Demo (Javascript + CSS sticker animation)

-Welcome to my Journal Sticker Page Demo!

 ## What It Does

 This is a tiny, single-page journal where you can:
 - Choose a writing theme to get inspired
-- Drag stickers into your note to spice it up
+- Drag stickers into your note
 - Throw those same stickers into the trash as preferred
 - A playful interface that gives off retro journaling vibes